Sinapsis-AI/sinapsis-chatbots/packages/sinapsis_llama_index/README.md

 <br>
 </h1>

-<h4 align="center">Package with support for the llama-cpp library to handle text processing </h4>
+<h4 align="center">Package with support for the llama-index library to handle text processing </h4>

 <p align="center">
 <a href="#installation">🐍 Installation</a> •